Ryan Smith (businessman)

-S. Ryan Smith (born June 28, 1978) is an American billionaire businessman and chairman of Smith Entertainment Group.
+Ryan Smith (born June 28, 1978) is an American billionaire businessman and chairman of Smith Entertainment Group.
 He is the executive chairman and co-founder of Qualtrics, an experience management company based in Provo, Utah.
 Smith is also owner of the Utah Jazz of the National Basketball Association (NBA) and the Utah Mammoth of the National Hockey League (NHL) in Salt Lake City.
 He was also a former co-owner of Real Salt Lake of Major League Soccer (MLS).

 Early life and education

-Smith was born in Eugene, Oregon.
-His father, Scott Smith, worked as a university professor and his mother, Nancy Smith Hill, holds a PhD in information systems.
-While he was attending Brigham Young University's Marriott School of Business, he founded Qualtrics with his father, and his brother, Jared.
-During his junior year he dropped out of school to spend more time working on Qualtrics, though he returned to school and finished his degree in 2016.
+Smith was born into a family based in the Church of Jesus Christ of Latter-day Saints in Eugene, Oregon.
+His father, Scott Smith, worked as a university professor at BYU, and his mother Nancy earned a PhD in information systems.
+While he was attending Brigham Young University's Marriott School of Business, he founded Qualtrics with his dad and brother, Jared.
+During his junior year at BYU, Smith dropped out to work on Qualtrics.
+He later returned to complete his degree in 2016.